mkraska/stack-web/website_files/CaseStudies/2025/Mechlib.md

 Also there are test suits, showing the feedback generated for pre-defined test cases.
 Note that the functions are language-sensitive (currently, German and English are implemented) and obey the decimal separator setting in the question option.

-###
+### Current State and future plans

 Starting in 2020, the Meclib concept has been presented at JSXGraph and STACK user meetings.
+In 2023 and 2024 introductory workshops have been given at the user meetings.
+Meanwhile it is used throughout the courses of Engineering Mechanics at Brandenburg University of Applied Sciences in more than 200 STACK questions.

+In 2024, an advanced Meclib workshop has been given at the Hochschule Ruhr West (University of Applied Sciences) in Mühlheim/Ruhr (contact: Jonas Lache).

+At Hochschule Bochum (University of Applied Sciences), numerous STACK questions with static randomized Meclib images have been created for various courses  of Engineering Mechanic (contact: Mirko Siegert, Ulrich Zwiers).

+The Meclib concept has been successfully ported to STACK under Onyx (Saxony's learning management system).
+[Demo site](https://bildungsportal.sachsen.de/onyx/test?)

+Meclib will be part of the efforts to extend the application of STACK to subjects beyond mathematics.
+An important activity is the project "Deutsches Zentrum für digitale Aufgaben" (German center for digital exercises) coorcdinated by the OTH Amberg-Weiden (University of Applied Sciences).

 ## Reference